 Students are allowed to bring cell phones and other electronic devices to school; however, they must remain turned off and out of sight during the school day.
-Cell phones may only be used before 8:00 am or after 3:00 pm.
-If a student uses one of these types of devices to school, it may be confiscated and held until a parent/guardian comes to school to get it.
+Cell phones may only be used before 8:30 am or after 3:30 pm.
+If students are caught using their cell phones and inappropriately, electronic devices disciplinary consequences will be assigned including the loss of privilege.
 Laser pens or other such pointing devices are prohibited.
-Wireless earbuds should only be used for educational purposes with the approval of the teacher.
-Prohibited electronic usage is defined in the Board of Education Policy 7:190 as "using a cellular telephone, video recording device, personal digital assistant (PDA), or other electronic devices in any manner that disrupts the educational environment or violates the rights of others, including using the device to take photographs in learning spaces or bathrooms, cheat, or otherwise violate student conduct rules.
+Wireless earbuds should only be used for educational purposes with approval of the teacher.
+Prohibited electronic usage is defined in the Board of Education Policy 7:190 as "using a cellular telephone, video recording device, personal digital assistant (PDA), or other electronic device in any manner that disrupts the educational environment or violates the rights of others, including using the device to take photographs in locker rooms or bathrooms, cheat, or otherwise violate student conduct rules.
 Prohibited conduct specifically includes, without limitation, creating, sending, sharing, viewing, receiving, or possessing an indecent visual depiction of oneself or another person through the use of a computer, electronic communication device, or cellular phone."
-During school hours, if a parent/guardian needs to get a message to their student, they should call the school office and the message will be delivered to the student as soon as possible and in a manner that will not disrupt learning.
 The District assumes no responsibility for theft, loss or damage of such devices.